nashville-software-school/front-end-curriculum/05-introduction-git/README.md

 `git config credential.helper store`

+If you don't want to store them per project, but rather globally in your HOME directory, use this instead.

+`git config --global credential.helper store`

 ## Create a Github repository

 Show students how to create one in the Github web UI.
 The repository should be named `music-history`.
 Make sure the *Create a README* options is not ticked.
 Then have them copy pasta the standard commands that Github provides once the repo is created.